BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Bludgeon** `BRUTAL POWER ATTACK`

-- **Bludgeon** `BRUTAL POWER ATTACK` - Choose one enemy model as a bludgeon, and another model as the target.
+Choose one enemy model as a bludgeon, and another model as the target.
 Both suffer a S8 hit.
 If the target is slain, you may keep repeating this until the bludgeon is not slain (in which case that model is knocked Prone).
 The bludgeon cannot be a Monster, Chariot or War Beast.
 If the bludgeon is a Cavalry model, then the rider is picked up and separated from their mount.

 </div>